Call Us

 Certified Vestibular Physiotherapist

 So you’ve woken up, rolled over in bed and suddenly felt the entire room spinning uncontrollably around you.
-You visit your doctor, or nervously google online to come up with a diagnosis of BPPV (Benign Paroxysmal Positional Vertigo).
-Further searching on the internet uncovers a possible solution…..the Epley Manoeuvre.
+You visit your doctor, go to emergency, or nervously google online and the diagnosis that seems to make the most sense is: BPPV (Benign Paroxysmal Positional Vertigo).

 If you’re feeling hesitant about trying it, you’re not alone, and you’re not completely wrong.